-- Uses valid, reliable, nondiscriminatory child focused assessment procedures and instruments to document (a) eligibility for IDEA services; (b) child’s strengths and family strengths and needs; and (c) child and family progress as a result of interventions.
+- Demonstrates knowledge of typical and atypical child development (including risk factors) throughout the intervention process.
+Use valid, nondiscriminatory child-focused assessment procedures and instruments to document a) eligibility for IDEA services, b) child and family strengths and needs, and c) child and family progress as a result of interventions.

-- Systematically collects and uses data to monitor child and family progress to revise intervention plans as necessary and document intervention effectiveness.
+- Systematically collects and uses data to monitor the child and family progress to revise intervention plans as necessary and document intervention effectiveness.